Josh Naylor Player Props: Guardians vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to allow 105 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- Royals pitchers combine to allow 106 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- The lefty's most recent time out came on Saturday against the Los Angeles Dodgers, when he tossed five innings, surrendering three earned runs while giving up five hits.
+- The right-hander last pitched on Sunday against the Los Angeles Dodgers, when he threw seven innings, allowing one earned run while giving up four hits.

-- The 26-year-old has an ERA of 4.14, with 6.1 strikeouts per nine innings, in seven games this season.
-Opponents are batting .239 against him.

 © 2023 Data Skrive.
 All rights reserved.